Our Commitment to Ethical Sourcing

 Factory inspections.
 Senior management personally inspect all factories that manufacture for us.
 We continue factory visits throughout our relationship with our suppliers to ensure our principles are strictly adhered to.

-Bangladesh’s economic and social development relies on the expansion and strength of the garment sector, including through investment by international retailers.
+Bangladesh's economic and social development relies on the expansion and strength of the garment sector, including through investment by international retailers.
 The garment industry comprises around 80% of all Bangladesh export earnings, is a significant contributor to GDP, and employs over 4 million workers, most of whom are women.
-Premier currently sources a portion of its Just Jeans and Jay Jays branded products in Bangladesh and we highlight our program in this country in the interest of full transparency.
+Just Group currently sources a portion of its Just Jeans, Dotti and Jay Jays branded products in Bangladesh and we highlight our program in this country in the interest of full transparency.

-Together we have invested in worker safety, improved conditions and transparent reporting in a results oriented, measurable and verifiable way.
+Together with our international peers in Bangladesh, we have invested in worker safety, improved conditions and transparent reporting in a results-oriented, measurable and verifiable way.

-All initiatives of the Alliance are publicly available at www.bangaladeshworkersafety.org
+All initiatives of the Accord are publicly available here

 Our Activities In Bangladesh